SOVM is the Missing Link in Cloud Automation

 - Debian Linux on IBM Power Little Endian KVM

 - Fedora Linux on IBM Power Big Endian LPARs

 - SUSE Linux Enterprise Server on IBM Power LE

-SOVM is NOT the deployment tool, it retrieves the completed customer orders from any front end user interface, web site, or order management system, then instructs any and all backend deployment tools on how to implement those orders.
-It translates the customer order into deployment commands, then chooses the appropriate and available deployment tool, and issues commands in the API language of each different deployment tool, to perform the deployment.
+SOVM is NOT the deployment tool, it retrieves the completed customer orders from any front end user interface, web site, or order management system, then instructs any and all remote backend deployment tools on how to implement those orders.
+It translates the customer order into remote deployment commands, then chooses the appropriate and available remote deployment tool, and issues commands in the API language of each different deployment tool, to perform the deployment.